Skip to content

 Congyue Peng

-Dr. Peng is a Research Assistant Professor and a technical supervisor of the REDDI Development Laboratory, located in Sirrine Hall.
+Dr. Peng is a Research Assistant Professor and Technical Director of the REDDI Development Laboratory in Sirrine Hall.

 Pekarek profile